djplaner/Card-Interface-Tweak/README.md

 ### How it works

-1. Add an item to the page and copy and paste the contents of the **tweak.js** file into the description.
-Choose any title.
+1. Add an item to the Blackboard content page on which to use the Card interface.
+1. Copy and paste the contents of the **tweak.js** file into the description of this new item.
 1. For every item you wish to have as a card, specify an image for the card using the data format below.
+1. Whenever the page is viewed the tweak will insert the card interface (currently into the first item) based on the elements in the page

 ### Data format